-The general manager is responsible for hiring and management of NRD employees.
-Ron Bishop, general manager of the watershed district, became the first general manager.
-Lyndon Vogt was hired as the second CPNRD general manager in June 2013 when Bishop retired.
-Vogt was previously manager of the Upper Niobrara White NRD in Chadron and Lower Niobrara in Butte.
+The NRD's general manager is responsible for hiring and management of employees.
+The first general manager was Ron Bishop.
+Lyndon Vogt was hired in June 2013 when Bishop retired.
+Vogt had previously served as manager of the Upper Niobrara White NRD in Chadron and Lower Niobrara in Butte.

-Temporary employees are hired for tree planting and other activities as needed.
-Since 2020, the Central Platte NRD, Rain Water Basin Joint Venture, and USDA NRCS have partnered to share the cost of employing joint employee positions including a communications specialist, easement specialists and a prescribed fire planning specialist.
-The partnership has provided additional opportunities to meet long-term and short-term communications goals, private lands objectives, and habitat improvement for waterfowl and wildlife.
+Starting in 2020, the CPNRD, Rain Water Basin Joint Venture, and NRCS partnered to share the cost of employing joint employee positions including a communications specialist, easement specialists and a prescribed fire planning specialist.
+CPNRD administers salaries for these partnerships.

+The partnerships have provided opportunities to meet long-term and short-term communications goals, private lands objectives, and habitat improvement for waterfowl and wildlife.